Contact Our Legal Team Today

 It’s important to note that some separate property may become marital property during divorce – for example, assets that increase in value during marriage or assets used to make a common purchase.

-Dividing marital assets and debts can feel like an overwhelming hurdle, but this part of the divorce process is where a mindful, collaborative approach really shines.
+Dividing marital assets and debts can feel like an overwhelming hurdle, but this part of the divorce process is where a collaborative, mindful approach really shines.
 We offer a solution-focused structure that encourages spouses to focus on reaching a great outcome for everyone involved.

 Spousal support, also known as alimony, helps the spouses keep the living standard they would have had if the divorce had not occurred.
 How much money one spouse will pay the other depends on factors including the length of marriage, whether the couple has children, the job opportunities available to the spouse receiving support, and how much one spouse contributed to the other’s education and career.